jorgenbuilder/steel-biasts/readme.md

 ## Deploying

-Deploy the game in production mode to Google Cloud Storage.
+Game is deployed to Google Cloud Storage using Github actions.

-1. `npm run deploy`